logo-ty-newydd

 Residential courses usually run from Monday evening to Friday morning.
 Bespoke educational, corporate, and group courses, retreats and weekend or day courses are all different, be sure to check every individual course details.

-On a week-long residential course, you will arrive on Monday, between 3.00 pm and 5.30 pm, ahead of the evening meal at 6.30 pm, a brief health and safety talk will be given by one of our staff members during this time.
+On a week-long residential course, you will arrive on Monday, between 3.00 pm and 5.30 pm, ahead of the welcome meeting at 6.00 pm where a brief health and safety talk will be given by one of our staff members, followed by dinner at 6.30 pm.
 You will be able to settle into your room and explore the house and grounds while the evening meal is prepared for you.
 Tŷ Newydd staff will be on hand to show newcomers around the house, and detailed information about your stay will be conveyed to you during a welcome speech from the Head of Tŷ Newydd.

 On the Monday evening, after supper has been cleared away, you will head up to the library, where the tutors will outline the course structure and content, and you will have the opportunity to get to know your fellow writers for the week.